 Serial asynchronous data is input into the RXx terminal.
-The ACE continually searches for a high-to-low transition from the idle state.
-When the transition is detected, a counter is reset and counts the $16 \times$ clock to 7 1/2, which is the center of the start bit.
-The start bit is valid when the RXx is still low.
-Verifying the start bits prevents the receiver from assembling a false data character due to a low going noise spike on the RXx input.
+The ACE continually searches for a high-to-low transition.
+When the transition is detected, a circuit is enabled to sample incoming data bits at the optimum point, which is the center of each bit.
+The start bit is valid when RXx is still low at the sample point.
+Verifying the start bits prevents the receiver from assembling a false data character due to a low-going noise spike on the RXx input.

-The LCR determines the number of data bits in a character (LCR0, LCR1).
-When parity is enabled, LCR3 and the polarity of parity LCR4 are needed.
-Status for the receiver is provided in the LSR.
-When a full character is received including parity and stop bits, the data received indicator in LSR0 is set.
-The CPU reads the RBR, which clears LSR0.
-If the character is not read prior to a new character transfer from the RSR to the RBR, the overrun error status indicator is set in LSR1.
+The number of data bits in a character is controlled by LCR0 and LCR1.
+Parity checking, generation, and polarity are controlled by LCR3 and LCR4.
+Receiver status is provided in the LSR.
+When a full character is received, including parity and stop bits, the data received indicator in LSR0 is set.
+In non-FIFO mode, the CPU reads the RBR, which clears LSR0.
+If the character is not read prior to a new character transfer from RSR to RBR, an overrun occurs and the overrun error status indicator is set in LSR1.
 If there is a parity error, the parity error is set in LSR2.
 If a stop bit is not detected, a framing error indicator is set in LSR3.

-In the FIFO mode operation, the data character and the associated error bits are stored in the receiver FIFO.
-If the data into RXx is a symmetrical square wave, the center of the data cells occurs within $\pm 3.125\%$ of the actual center, providing an error margin of 46.875%.
-The start bit can begin as much as one $16\times$ clock cycle prior to being detected.
+In the FIFO mode, the data character and the associated error bits are stored in the receiver FIFO.
+If the data in RXx is a symmetrical square wave, the center of the data cells occurs within $\pm 3.125\%$ of the actual center, providing an error margin of 46.875%.
+The start bit can begin as much as one $16\times$ clock cycles prior to being detected.